Air India + Vistara Miles Merger 2026 — What Happened to Your Balance

 Frequently asked questions

-Did my Club Vistara tier status really get extended?
+Did my Vistara tier status carry over?